About Time for Lyme is a UK charity raising awareness of Lyme disease and other tick-borne diseases.

 Recent research showed 1/3 of dogs were found to be carrying ticks - twice the amount as in the previous year.

-The presence of a bull's-eye rash indicates that a person has definitely contracted the disease, and treatment should be started immediately.
-However, 50% to 2/3 of people who contract Lyme disease will not develop a bull's-eye rash.
+The presence of a bull's-eye rash indicates that a person has definitely contracted the disease, and treatment should commence immediately.
+However, many people (between 50% and 2/3) who contract Lyme disease will not develop a bull's-eye rash.

 Other tick-borne infections can be transmitted at the time of the bite, however these are rarely tested for in the UK.
 A compromised immune system can also lead to opportunistic infections.
 The existence of co-infections can complicate recovery.